kingman/coral-environ-stream-processing/README.md

 1. To continue with running the command, enter **yes**.

-## Create and configure IoT Core device
+## Add the public key to IoT Core device

-An Cloud IoT Core [device](https://cloud.google.com/iot/docs/concepts/devices) is needed for an IoT device to connect and push data to cloud.
-In this sample the Dataflow streaming pipeline also needs the metadata values from the device in order to validate the incoming event data and get the schema for the output table.

-1. In Cloud Shell, create and configure the IoT Core device:

-        cd "$HOME"/coral-environ-stream-processing/scripts
-        ./set-device-metadata.sh
+In order for your device to connect with Cloud IoT Core [device](https://cloud.google.com/iot/docs/concepts/devices) your device's public key needs to be configured to the corresponding Cloud IoT Core device.

 1. Manually add the public key of your device through [Cloud Console](http://console.cloud.google.com/iot)